 Once you've collected your old candle pieces, select the molds you want to use.
 Shot glasses, sake cups, coffee mugs and other glass or ceramic objects make good candle molds [source: DIY Network].
 Prep the mold with a thin layer of cooking spray or wax release spray to make it easier to remove the candle once it's cool [source: Candle Help].
 Then center the pre-waxed wick in the bottom of the mold.
 You can also set the wick after you pour the hot wax, if you prefer.

 Now that your mold is ready, set up your melting device.
 Heat a double boiler on your stove or create your own by setting an old sauce pan into a slightly larger one filled half-way with water.
 When the double boiler is hot, place the wax chunks into the top part to begin the melting process.
 When the wax has melted, pour the liquid wax into your mold and let it cool.
 Then trim the wick, light it and watch your new candle glow!

 Now that you know the basics of making candles from recycled wax, try experimenting with new colors, shapes or decorations.
-Click on the links on the next page to learn more about reusing and recycling your old candles.
+Click on the links below to learn more about reusing and recycling your old candles.

 Related HowStuffWorks Links